Chris Christie: Personal life

 In 1986, Christie married Mary Pat Foster, a fellow student at the University of Delaware.
 After marrying, they shared a studio apartment in Summit, New Jersey.
 Mary Pat Christie pursued a career in investment banking and eventually worked at the Wall Street firm Cantor Fitzgerald; she left the firm in 2001 following the September 11 attacks.
-Through April 2015 she was a managing director at the Wall Street investment firm Angelo, Gordon & Co.
+As of April 2015 she was a managing director at the Wall Street investment firm Angelo, Gordon & Co.

-Christie and Mary Pat have four children: Andrew (b.
+Christie and his wife have four children: Andrew (b.
 1993), Sarah (b.
 1996), Patrick (b.
-2000) and Bridget (b.
+2000), and Bridget (b.
 2003).
 The family resides in Mendham Township.
+The family also owns a house in Bay Head.

+In July 2002, Christie was involved in a traffic accident that injured a motorcyclist on a road in Elizabeth, New Jersey, but was not issued a traffic ticket.
+The incident came to light in September 2009 when Christie was running for governor.

-Christie's hobbies have included coaching Little League, watching the New York Mets, and attending Bruce Springsteen concerts (141 of them).
+Christie's hobbies have included coaching Little League, watching the New York Mets, and attending Bruce Springsteen concerts (152 of them).
 Christie's other favorite sports teams are the New York Knicks, New York Rangers, and Dallas Cowboys.
 He is a practicing Catholic and member of St. Joseph's Catholic Church.